hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 let mapped = a.map(|elem| => /* do something on each element */);
 ```

-This reads: We're assigining the value that will be computed by iterating through the array and doing some calculations on each element of
+This reads: We're assigining the value that will be computed by iterating through the array and performing some calculations on each element of
 the array to a variable.
 This sounds more straightforward and is easier to read, isn't it?

 ## Main philosophies